Aryze Brought a Legal Action against over 100 Neighbours

 This is a letter from Aryze's lawyer enclosing the Petition to Court (law suit) and advising the neighbours served (respondents) that they have 21 days to respond, and recommending that they obtain legal advice.

 Below is a letter handed to respondents (neighbours) by an employee of Aryze at the same time as they received the letter from Aryze's lawyers above.
-It misinforms them that: they haven't been sued, that the law suit is disconnected from the development process ( Aryze cannot builds contrary to the covenant or forced to remove it), that the covenant is vague and needs interpretation (it has been judicially interpreted as having a distinct legal meaning), that if they obtained legal advice it wouldn't be ideal (for Aryze) and that if they opposed Aryze would seek costs against them (contrary to the case law which indicates it would be unlikely for Aryze to get costs against neighbours who opposed).
+It misinforms them that: they don't really have an interest in the litigation, that the legal action (law suit) is disconnected from the development process ( Aryze cannot build contrary to the covenant or forced to remove it), that the covenant is vague and needs interpretation (it has been judicially interpreted as having a distinct legal meaning), that if they obtained legal advice it wouldn't be ideal (for Aryze) and that if they opposed Aryze would seek costs against them (contrary to the case law which indicates it would be unlikely for Aryze to get costs against neighbours who opposed).